avaneev/biteopt/README.md

 Equality and non-equality constraints can be implemented as penalties.
 The author has found a general effective method to apply value constraints via penalties.
-In the code below, `n_con` is the number of constraints, `con_nonmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear penalty values for each constraint; a penalty value should be set to 0 if it meets the tolerance.
+In the code below, `n_con` is the number of constraints, `con_notmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear penalty values for each constraint; a penalty value should be set to 0 if it meets the tolerance.
 For derivative-free methods, a suggested equality tolerance is 10<sup>-4</sup>, but a more common